mojira/arisa-kt/README.md

 ./gradlew clean build
 ```

-To run the bot, you need to run the following command, and it will use the default configuration:
+To run the bot with the default configuration, you need to run the following command:
 ```
 ./gradlew build installDist
 ./build/install/arisa-kt/bin/arisa-kt